edinburgh-napier/set09121/lectures/lecture1.md

 - The coursework requires working in pairs which will require some organisation outside class time.
     - Use Discord/Slack/Whatsapp to communicate (make sure you book regular meetings).
 - Keep up with the practical work!
 There is one every week.
-    - There is no reading week so we will not be pausing.
-The practicals build the engine you need.
+    - The practicals build the engine you need.
 Falling behind one week means trying to catch up the next!

 ---